-The Department of Motor Vehicles (DMV) wants to help you maintain your driving independence for as long as you can safely drive.
-In this guide, you will find information on DMV services, safety guidelines, and other resources to help keep you on the road.
+DMV wants to help you maintain your driving independence for as long as you can safely drive.
+You will find information on DMV services, safety guidelines, and other resources in the California Driver’s Handbook.

-At one time or another, every California driver receives a renewal notice requiring them to personally visit a DMV office.
-For some, this brings to mind visions of nerve-racking tests and waiting in line.
+At some point in time, every California driver receives a renewal notice requiring them to personally visit a DMV office.
 Visiting your local DMV office does not have to be an intimidating experience.
 If you follow the steps below, you can transform your DMV visit into a quick and anxiety-free experience.

 - Make an appointment.
 Customers with appointments typically do not wait as long as customers without appointments, and complete their transactions sooner.